naher94/rehanbutt.com/_projects/bowlingtable.markdown

   <img src="../img/bowlingtable/hero.jpg" alt="Hero shot of the table" />
 </div>

-{% capture bts-title %}Behind the Scenes{% endcapture %}
+{% capture bts-title %} Behind the Scenes {% endcapture %}
-{% capture bts-description %}This photo took many hours to shot and even longer to edit due to all the perspective distortion coming out of the camera.{% endcapture %}
+{% capture bts-description %} This photo took many hours to shot and even longer to edit due to all the perspective distortion coming out of the camera. {% endcapture %}
 {% include behind-the-scenes.html %}

 This project started as a need for a dining table, but quickly turned into almost a yearlong  project from prepping the table top to designing the legs.
 Shortly after starting to look for a dining table I came across a section of a bowling alley lane from a recently closed alley and decided to design and fabricate a dining table from it.